 What should you do?

-Your client should include regular check-ins giving your client an opportunity to raise any concerns, howver minor or trifling.
-You want to positively encourage your client to highlight any concerns immediately.
-Don’t let issues fester!
+Your contract should include regular check-ins giving both parties an opportunity to raise any concerns, however minor or trifling.
+You want to positively encourage both client and supplier to highlight any concerns immediately.
+Don’t let issues fester or hope they will go away!

-This will provide you with the opportunity to put things right in a timely manner.
-If they harbour doubts, concerns or complaints then however great your project is objectively, your client will – at best – feel bruised and beaten and – at worst – want to walk away from the relationship.
+This gives you an opportunity to review options, put things right or decide a new course of action when it is simplest to resolve.
+If your client harbours doubts, concerns or complaints then however great your project is objectively, your client will – at best – feel bruised and beaten and – at worst – want to walk away from the relationship.